mattermost/docs/source/developer/webhooks-incoming.rst

   {"text": "Hello, this is some text."}

-7. When using the ``icon_emoji`` parameter - the user profile image is replaced by the emoji provided.
+7. When using the ``icon_emoji`` parameter, the user profile image is replaced by the emoji provided.
 This will also override the ``icon_url`` parameter if both are provided.

 Share Your Integration
 ----------------------